JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 Python Summary
 ==============

 Learning programming or a specific language is much like playing the game of golf.
 It is something you can do for years to get better and better at it.
 Experience in using Python will be your greatest advantage to getting better at it.
 Find use cases for it in your daily life.
 You can simply drop into an interactive Python shell, just type "python" at your prompt and go for it, and use it.
-Use it as a calculator, use it to read in a spreadsheet and itterate over the data, use it to automate your network.
-What at first seems impossible, becomes complete possible, and eventually it becomes natural.
+Use it as a calculator, use it to read in a spreadsheet and iterate over the data, use it to automate your network.
+What at first seems impossible, becomes completely possible, and eventually it becomes natural.
 Only by using it and solving new problems will you see growth in your skill sets.

 -	[What is Python](http://en.wikipedia.org/wiki/Python_%28programming_language%29)
 -	[Python Site](https://www.python.org/)